stormasm/zednotes/zedteam.md

 You might know Thorsten for his two self-published books: Writing An Interpreter In Go and Writing A Compiler In Go.
 He also writes a weekly newsletter called Register Spill.

 He joined Zed in 2024 to build a text editor that can replace Vim for him and to continue his journey of learning as much as possible about how the great teams build great software.

+### Richard Feldman
+---
+Richard created the Roc programming language, wrote the book Elm in Action, and hosts the Software Unscripted podcast.
+He's been programming for fun since 1995 and for pay since 2004.

+Since 2014, Richard has done a lot of professional programming in functional languages like Elm and Haskell, and has used Rust extensively for Roc's compiler.
+He's taught several courses for Frontend Masters, and has given conference talks on a variety of subjects.

+Outside of programming, Richard enjoys Magic: the Gathering, karaoke, and lifting heavy things.